emilzeta/DataVis_Final_Project/Updates.md

 I added a selectize input into my shiny app and started to make the reactive data set.
 I ended class with some issues with that reactive data set that I need to figure out.

-March 20 beginning of class:
+March 30 beginning of class:

-I have been trying to solve the issues with my shinyApp aithout success.
+I have been trying to solve the issues with my shinyApp without success.

+March 30 end of class:

+I solved some issues but now I have some other issues with my reactive data set that I gotta figure out.